janion/Arduino/ledClockWithAdjustment/ledClockWithAdjustment.ino/README.md

 - [Adafruit_LEDBackpack](https://github.com/adafruit/Adafruit_LED_Backpack) (& [Adafruit_GFX](https://github.com/adafruit/Adafruit-GFX-Library))

 To do:
-- Add snooze button
+- Make snooze button snooze alarm for 5 or 10 minutes instead of turning alarm off
-- Add on/off button/switch
+- Add on/off switch with LED for alarm